REMEMBERING: Valaine Briggs (Ace of Spades, Utah)

 But when our reporter asked whether the same could be said of Scott, her ex-fiancé who is still alive, by the way, Detective Pender got a little cagey and he wouldn't give us a straight answer.

-She was only a seven to nine minute walk from her place, so really had no reason to get her right unless, of course, it's somebody that she knew or trusted that she felt comfortable getting in that car with.
+She was only a seven to nine minute walk from her place, so really had no reason to get it ride unless, of course, it's somebody that she knew or trusted that she felt comfortable getting in that car with.

 He also believes that Belaine was held somewhere in between her disappearance and the discovery of her body.